DHTMLX/scheduler-docs/data/multiple_users.md

 //default properties of a new event scheduler.attachEvent("onEventCreated",function(id){
 	const ev = this.getEvent(id);
-	ev.userId = CURRENT_USER_ID; // userId will be sent to the backend by DataProcessor, be sure to verify });
+    // userId will be sent to the backend by DataProcessor,
+    // make sure to verify
+	ev.userId = CURRENT_USER_ID;
+});
 ~~~